 There are multiple instances where men (and women) are driven by their religious faith into researching about raising children as same sex parents.
 While there is nothing wrong with one’s faith being the driving force behind researches and studies; if the same faith jumps over scientific attitude, it becomes a matter of concern.
 Thank common sense that the federal courts agree to it.

 Study on children of same sex couples and mental health claims that LGBTQ+ parenting isn’t harmful for the child:

 Every action has an equal and opposite reaction.
 In response to various studies and articles that claim LGBTQ+ parenting as harmful for the child’s mental state, there are studies and researches, which suggest that children of same sex couples and mental health has no correlation at all.

-Abbie Goldberg, who works as a psychologist at Massachussets’ Clark Univeristy, suggests that gay parents are generally more motivated, committed, and focused as compared to heterosexual parents.
-This is so because LGBTQ+ parents choose to be parents, rather than being forced to become parents due to an unplanned pregnancy or an impulsive decision.
-Goldberg’s study on gay parenting also suggests that while there may be no difference between the mental and emotional health of children raised by same sex couples and children raised by different sex couples, LGBTQ+ parenting makes the child more open-minded and tolerant.
+Abbie Goldberg, who works as a psychologist at Massachussets’ Clark Univeristy; suggests that gay parents have a higher motivation, commitment, and focus as compared to heterosexual parents.
+This is so because LGBTQ+ parents choose to be parents; rather than being forced to become parents due to an unplanned pregnancy or an impulsive decision.
+Goldberg’s study on gay parenting also suggests; that while there may be no difference between the mental and emotional health of children raised by same sex couples and children raised by different sex couples; LGBTQ+ parenting makes the child more open-minded and tolerant.